“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

-You’ll have the chance to explore issues from a variety of perspectives, underpinned by a research-informed knowledge base, as you develop an in-depth knowledge of Social Neuroscience.
-You’ll also be encouraged to refine and enhance your critical evaluation and reflection skills.
+Studying at the University of Bolton's town centre campus, you'll explore issues from a variety of perspectives, underpinned by a research-informed knowledge base, as you develop an in-depth knowledge of social neuroscience.
+Our expert team will also encourage and support you to refine and enhance your critical evaluation and reflection skills.

-As you progress, you’ll have the opportunity to enhance your research skills, to help you conceptualise, design and implement a substantial piece of independent research.
-This, in turn, offers you a unique opportunity to contribute to the ongoing development of new ideas and approaches in Social Neuroscience.
+As you progress, you'll have the opportunity to build your research skills, helping you conceptualise, design and implement a substantial piece of independent research.
+This, in turn, offers you a unique opportunity to contribute to the ongoing development of new ideas and approaches in social neuroscience.

-Successfully completing this course will open up a wide range of opportunities for employment, or further study at doctorate level.
+Successfully completing our MSc in Social Neuroscience will open up a wide range of opportunities for employment or further study at the doctoral level.

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

-Graduates of this course will have a thorough grounding in the neural mechanisms underpinning human social perception, cognition and behaviour.
-On successful completion you’ll possess a range of highly transferable skills, such as oral and written communication, and the management and analysis of complex data sets.
+Graduates of our MSc Social Neuroscience degree will have a thorough grounding in the neural mechanisms underpinning human social perception, cognition and behaviour.
+Upon successful completion, you'll possess a range of highly transferable skills, such as oral and written communication, and the management and analysis of complex data sets.

-This MSc is designed to prepare you for a potential career in research, and is also relevant to those with an interest in clinical psychology or in work in the biomedical sector.
+This MSc is designed to prepare you for a potential career in research.
+It's also relevant if you have an interest in clinical psychology or wish to work in the biomedical sector.

-As a graduate you’ll be able to demonstrate knowledge and skills that are highly valued both in academic research and the clinical professions.
-Undertaking the MSc in Social Neuroscience can help you to access roles within healthcare, science, the media, business and education.
-Some students will be professionals in a caring/educational field already, and will be doing this course as part of their professional development.
+As a graduate of this forward-thinking postgraduate degree, you'll possess knowledge and skills that are highly valued in academic research and the clinical professions.
+Undertaking the MSc in Social Neuroscience can help you to access roles in healthcare, science, the media, business and education.
+If you're already a professional in a caring/educational field, completing this course will contribute to your professional development.

-The MSc is an ideal platform from which to progress to PhD studies, particularly in Cognitive or Social Neuroscience.
-You’ll also be well-placed to undertake further professional training in Clinical Psychology, or a related discipline.
+This MSc is an ideal springboard for PhD studies, particularly research in cognitive or social neuroscience.
+It's also an excellent preparation for further professional training in clinical psychology or a related discipline.